mati-arocena/payplusplus/README.md

 ### Notes
 * Today I want to focus on creating the tools to allow me do performance test.
 First I'd like to test in scenarios were we have a lot of data.
 For that I'll create a small script to generate it.
 After that I'll create a simple profiler so I can instrument the code.
 Finally, I'll also will do some VTune passes, but I want to have the timers in case I want to profile a specific part of the code.

+## 2024-02-12
+- [ ] Instument and stress test
+- [ ] Make a VTune pass
+- [ ] Optimize

+### Notes
+* I created a profiling branch to show and explain each change, I wont upload all intermediatte steps to the main branch.
+Only the optimizations that we need.
+* Instrumenting main in parse data and in salary increase it shows that there is room for improvement in both, but most of the time is reading the data.
+It makes sense because there Im creating all the objects, I'll take a closer look at the function.